ltns35/go-vat/README.md

 If you need a country is not yet supported by the library **open a new issue** or **create a _pull request_** to be merged.

+## Testing

+The library is tested against the 2 latest stable major versions of Go.

+- 1.17.x
+- 1.16.x

+All the validators has been tested individually to ensure the correct working, if you need more tests don't hesitate to open a new issue with the values you want to be tested.

 ## LICENSE